 Obesity in children is a global public health crisis today.
 Childhood obesity can have a significant impact on the emotional, social, spiritual, and psychological well-being of the child.
-Most obese children are likely to carry the obesity into adolescence as well as into adulthood.
+Most obese children are likely to carry obesity into adolescence as well as into adulthood.
 They are at a greater risk of developing cardiovascular problems, type 2 diabetes and other metabolic diseases in later years.
 However, there is no quick solution to child weight loss.
 Long-term lifestyle modifications along with a regular exercise plan can help achieve the child’s target weight.

 Designing a weight loss plan for children can be tricky as they are in their growing years.
-Care must be taken that their weight loss plans are well within achievable limits, while monitoring adequate nutritional intake and allowing growth.
-It is also smarter to maintain their weight instead of embarking on a child weight loss plan, as the body will get thinner as they grow taller.
+Care must be taken that their weight loss plans are well within achievable limits while monitoring adequate nutritional intake and allowing growth.
+It is also smarter to maintain their weight instead of embarking on a child’s weight loss plan, as the body will get thinner as they grow taller.
 For morbidly obese children, losing one pound a week is a more achievable idea.

-- Encourage physical activity
+- Encourage Physical Activity

 Exercise is a key component when it comes to losing and maintaining weight in the long term.
 Engaging the child in any aerobic activity will help burn calories.
-Choose any fun based activity like cycling, jogging, swimming, basketball, tennis, etc. for a workout regime in addition to his school sporting activities.
+Choose any fun-based activity like cycling, jogging, swimming, basketball, tennis, etc. for a workout regime in addition to his school sporting activities.
 Mixing fun sports can help develop a pattern and will discourage the child from dropping out.

-- Diet plan
+- Diet Plan

 Avoid frequent binging in children by encouraging your child to eat small meals every 2 to 3 hours.
 Include fruits and vegetables in their daily diet to avoid malnutrition and encourage them to drink plenty of water.
 Choosing a few slices of fruits instead of a bagel or a pretzel can help satisfy their sugar cravings.
 Consider working along with a licensed nutritionist to work on a well-designed diet plan for child weight loss.